Soft White Hamburger Buns

 Why You'll Love This Recipe

-• Organic: It's really hard to find organic hamburger buns, but now you don't have to look anymore and you can bake your own soft burger buns.
+• Organic: It's really hard to find organic hamburger buns, but now you don't have to look anymore and you can bake your own soft burger buns at home.

-• No Seed Oils: Many hamburger buns (even organic ones) have seed oils, this recipe is free of seed oils.
+• No Seed Oils: Many hamburger buns (even organic ones) have seed oils, this recipe is free of seed oils as I use extra virgin olive oil.

 • Easy: I love this recipe because it's incredibly easy.
 This mixes up your stand mixer and it only rises for about 1 ½ hours.

-• Fluffy Texture: This bread recipe creates a super soft burger bun with a golden top, perfect for burgers, sandwiches or breakfast sandwiches.
+• Fluffy Texture: This bread recipe creates a super soft and fluffy burger bun with a golden top that doesn't break!
+Perfect for burgers, sandwiches or breakfast sandwiches.

 • Use for Anything: I love making these for Organic Turkey Burgers With Grilled Onions.
 You can also use for breakfast sandwiches with Fluffy Scrambled Eggs With Sour Cream, cheese, and avocado!